Minimum qualifying debt:

 What Is Freedom Debt Relief?

 Freedom Debt Relief is a debt settlement agency that can help you negotiate with creditors and get out of debt quicker.
-They will talk to lenders on your behalf and try to settle for a lower amount than the original debt.
+Its team will talk to lenders on your behalf and try to settle for a lower amount than the original debt.
 You approve every settlement before it comes through, and FreedomDebt only charges you for a settled debt.

 Is Freedom Debt Relief legit?